castillejoale/aliviara/README.md

 - Tomás Vega

 ###Description of ML Component
--During learning period, gather data and estimate posteriors of painful grips -Used learned distributions to design personalized exercise programs that vary in intensity -Add more difficult exersises over time, incorporating massage commands before each strenuous exercise
+- During learning period, gather data and estimate posteriors of painful grips
+- Used learned distributions to design personalized exercise programs that vary in intensity
+- Add more difficult exersises over time, incorporating massage commands before each strenuous exercise